miguno/java-docker-build-tutorial/README.md

 to minimize the size of the generated Docker image.

+# Requirements

+Docker must be installed.
+That's it.
+You do not need a Java JDK or Maven.

 # Usage and Demo

 **Step 1:** Create the Docker image `miguno/java-docker-build:latest` according to [Dockerfile](Dockerfile).